eberhab/m20/emulation_with_retroarch.md

 # RetroArch on Android

 This guide is based on [RetroArch Arm64 v1.14](https://www.retroarch.com/?page=platform).
-The "Multi (MESS - Current)" core is based on MAME v0.251 and available from the online core downloader.
+The current version of the "Multi (MESS - Current)" core is based on MAME v0.251 and available from the online core downloader.
+Note that it is best to install the (linked) buildbot version of the app, since the PlayStore version tends to be out of date (and e.g. not list the MESS core).

 The RetroArch directory on the Android device is assumed to be under: "/storage/emulated/0/RetroArch" After setup, the basic structure inside the RetroArch folder should look like this[^1]: